Luxury Holidays in Mauritius

 The more adventurous should head for Le Morne Brabant, a small mountain in the south west of the island which makes a great climb with a beautiful beach awaiting you.

 Hikers should head for Black River Gorges the largest national park in Mauritius.
 Glimpse the rare pink pigeons or parakeets, as well as deer macaques and wild boar.
-Most trails last between three to four hours, and there our local guides to give you precious insight.
+Most trails last between three to four hours, and there are local guides to give you precious insight.

 Another unmissable natural attraction on Mauritius is the Trou aux Cerfs, a now dormant volcano which has a lake in its crater that is said to be sacred.